AIIX/skill-wikidata/README.md

 Get Current and Historic Facts & Information About A Person From Wikidata

 ## Examples
-* "How old is linus torvalds"
+* "How old is Steve Jobs"
-* "Where was bill gates born"
+* "Where was Bill Gates born"
+* "What is the occupation of Linus Torvalds"
+* "What is Linus Torvalds date of birth"
+* "What is Abraham Lincoln date of death"
+* "What is Steve Jobs spouse name"

 ## Credits
 Aix (@aiix)